Sleep needs of babies and toddlers: Everything parents need to know

 • increased tearfulness

-However, if your little miracle does not send you any signs, the reference values in the tables are a great guide for you.
+But if your little miracle does not show any signs, the reference values in the tables are a great guide for you.

-Sufficient sleep and a regular sleep rhythm are essential for your child's development.
+Adequate sleep and a regular sleep pattern are essential for your child's development.
 It not only supports growth and mental development but also helps prevent overtiredness.
-By paying attention to a quiet sleep environment, fixed rituals, and a clear daily structure, you can positively influence the sleep of your infant or toddler.
+By ensuring a quiet sleeping environment, fixed rituals, and a clear daily routine, you can positively influence your infant's or toddler's sleep.

-If you are unsure or have questions, I am happy to assist you with attachment-oriented sleep coaching.
+If you are unsure or have questions, I am happy to assist you with attachment-focused sleep coaching.
 I look forward to hearing from you!

 Back to the magazine